Barnaby Miln: Edinburgh Festival of the Sacred Arts

 With the Reverend Professor L. Gordon Graham he was the originator of the first week-long Edinburgh Festival of the Sacred Arts in the Fringe in August 2018, held by St Vincent's Scottish Episcopal Chapel.
 Sacred Arts Festivals held in August 2019 and 2021 at St Vincent's were organised by The Edinburgh Sacred Arts Foundation of which he and the Reverend Professor Gordon Graham were the initial Trustees.

-Since 2022 the Festival of the Sacred Arts has held events in a number of Edinburgh city centre cathedrals and churches including Canongate Kirk, St Mary's Cathedral, Edinburgh (Catholic), St Mary's Cathedral, Edinburgh (Episcopal), Greyfriars Kirk, Magdalen Chapel, Mansfield Place Church, Old Saint Paul's Church, Sacred Heart, Edinburgh, St Columba's-by-the-Castle, St Cuthbert's Parish Church, St John's, Edinburgh and Church of St Michael and All Saints, Edinburgh as well as St Vincent's Scottish Episcopal Chapel.
+Since 2022 the Festival of the Sacred Arts has held events in many of Edinburgh city centre cathedrals and churches including St Giles' Cathedral, Canongate Kirk, St Mary's Cathedral, Edinburgh (Catholic), St Mary's Cathedral, Edinburgh (Episcopal), Greyfriars Kirk, Magdalen Chapel, Mansfield Place Church, Old Saint Paul's Church, Sacred Heart, Edinburgh, St Columba's-by-the-Castle, St Cuthbert's Parish Church, St John's, Edinburgh, St James, Goldenacre and Church of St Michael and All Saints, Edinburgh as well as St Vincent's Scottish Episcopal Chapel.

 The Edinburgh Sacred Arts Foundation became a Scottish Charitable Incorporated Organisation SC051554 in January 2022.
 Its charitable purposes are the advancement of the arts, heritage, culture or science.
 The Organisation's purposes are to support, and stimulate artistic activity that draws on the rich Christian inheritance in music, visual, literary, material and performing arts.
 To accomplish its primary purpose in a way that contributes significantly to the cultural life of Edinburgh during the summer Festivals.